pogorielova/Todo-List/README.md

 ## 📌 Overview

 The **Todo List** allows users to add, delete, mark tasks as completed, update the title.
-Users also can filter the todos by status, mark all as completed with one click, or delete all copmleted tasks.
+Users also can filter the todos by status, mark all as completed with one click, or delete all completed tasks.

 ## ✨ Features